KARKAVELRAJA/SECURITY-CAMERA/README.md

 - Performing pre-processing steps on the obtained frame
 - Obtaining the Contours to draw the Bounding Box
 - Drawing Rectangle (Bounding Box) using these obtained Contours
+- Adding Alarm sound to ring whenever there is change between these two frames
-- Display the output Frame
+- Display the Output Frame